CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/OOP_TUTORIAL.md

       this.height = height;
       this.weight = weight;

-      //we'll also start his miles off at 0 this.miles = 0;
+      // we'll also start his miles off at 0 this.miles = 0;

     }